nakulbhati/Automated-Deployment-Of-Consul-Cluster-Using-Terraform/README.md

 This repo has the following folder structure:

-* [modules](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules): This folder contains several standalone, reusable, production-grade modules that you can use to deploy Consul.
+* [modules](https://github.com/nakulbhati/Automated-Deployment-Of-Consul-Cluster-Using-Terraform/tree/master/modules): This folder contains several standalone, reusable, production-grade modules that you can use to deploy Consul.
-* [examples](https://github.com/hashicorp/terraform-aws-consul/tree/master/examples): This folder shows examples of different ways to combine the modules in the `modules` folder to deploy Consul.
+* [examples](https://github.com/nakulbhati/Automated-Deployment-Of-Consul-Cluster-Using-Terraform/tree/master/examples): This folder shows examples of different ways to combine the modules in the `modules` folder to deploy Consul.
-* [test](https://github.com/hashicorp/terraform-aws-consul/tree/master/test): Automated tests for the modules and examples.
-* [root folder](https://github.com/hashicorp/terraform-aws-consul/tree/master): The root folder is *an example* of how to use the [consul-cluster module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/consul-cluster)
+* [root folder](https://github.com/nakulbhati/Automated-Deployment-Of-Consul-Cluster-Using-Terraform/tree/master/examples/root-example): The root folder is *an example* of how to use the [consul-cluster module](https://github.com/nakulbhati/Automated-Deployment-Of-Consul-Cluster-Using-Terraform/tree/master/modules/consul-cluster)

   module to deploy a [Consul](https://www.consul.io/) cluster in [AWS](https://aws.amazon.com/).
 The Terraform Registry requires the root of every repo to contain Terraform code, so I've put one of the examples there.
-This example is great for learning and experimenting, but for production use, please use the underlying modules in the [modules folder](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules) directly.

 To deploy Consul servers for production using this repo:

-1. Create a Consul AMI using a Packer template that references the [install-consul module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-consul).
+1. Create a Consul AMI using a Packer template that references the [install-consul module](https://github.com/nakulbhati/Automated-Deployment-Of-Consul-Cluster-Using-Terraform/tree/master/modules/install-consul).
    Here is an [example Packer template](https://github.com/hashicorp/terraform-aws-consul/tree/master/examples/consul-ami#quick-start).